-Sweden is the EU country that is ageing least.
-At the other end of the spectrum, is the Slovak Republic with a decrease of 3.9 working-age citizens predicted (from 6.0:1 to 2.1:1 retired citizen).
-Thus, in 2050 it is predicted that there will be only two productive Slovak citizens of working age to support each retired person.
+The literature shows that labour market mobility in the EU has been low (see for instance Huber, 2004; Cavelaars and Hessel, 2007), although each EU citizen has the right to live and work in every other country in the EU.
+As a positive token, labour mobility within the EU is increasing (see Table 1 in Peeters, 2011; European Commission, 2011).
+In view of demographic developments in the EU, the expectation is that there will be more pressure to increase labour mobility in the future decades.
+According to the population projections of the United Nations all EU countries are ageing.
+In terms of the production of goods, the supply of services, but also fiscal spending on older citizens, this means less support.
 A decreasing group of working-age citizens will have to provide health care and other services for an increasing group of elderly.
 Only a flexible labour market will be able to ensure enough qualified workers are available to fill existing job vacancies.
-Unless working-age people, who currently do not work full-time, become fully available in the labour market place, demographic pressure will encourage more cross-border movement of workers.
+Unless working-age people, who currently do not work full-time, become fully available in the labour market place, demographic pressure will encourage more crossborder movement of workers.
 Temporary contracts, offering people fees to be hired rapidly, will also be conducive to the functioning of the labour market, as demand can meet supply timely.
-Groot and Peeters (2011) showed that, in terms of labour market space availability and future fiscal expenditure on old-age pensions, among the European countries, Poland and Greece will suffer most from the impact of aging populations.
+Peeters and Groot (2011) show that, in terms of labour market space availability and future fiscal expenditure on old-age pensions, among the European countries, the Czech Republic, Poland and Greece will suffer most from the aging populations.

-Pensions, in particular the non-state pensions, are a major impediment to labour mobility.
+Pensions, in particular the non-state pensions, are a major impediment to labour mobility (see European Commission, 2010a,b; Cavelaars and Hessel, 2007).
 In most EU countries, domestic pension portability is not easy.
-Switching jobs often means that the accumulated pension funds remain with the previous pension fund and are not carried over to the fund connected with the new position.
+Switching jobs often means that the accumulated pension funds remain with the previous pension fund and are not carried over to the fund connected with the new position (see Zaidi et al., 2006; OECD, 2011; Arza and Kohli, 2008; Börsch-Supan, 2006).
 Between EU countries, pension portability is even more difficult, costly and sometimes impossible.
 Regulatory systems differ widely and switching jobs is time consuming and entails high administrative costs.
-An individual worker who changes jobs is faced with a fragmented pension fund accumulation that is located with various previous and current employer(s).
+An individual worker who changes jobs is faced with a fragmented pension fund accumulation that is located with various previous and current employer(s) (see European Commission, 2010a).